squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Create Item.

-By pushing on the 'New Item' button a user will create a new Item for Todo on the page the user is currently located using addNewItem() method from itemService:
+When the user clicks on the 'New Item' button, a new Item for the current Todo is created using the addNewItem() method from the ItemService:

 **_src/app/services/items.service.ts:_**